Academics at the Mansfield Center

 The Mansfield Center is committed to helping students achieve a better understanding of Asia and ethics in public affairs while meeting the University of Montana’s academic needs and desire to offer a truly global education.

 Faculty affiliated with the Mansfield Center teach courses on Asian history, culture, politics, current affairs, ethics, public policy, and other key issues under the MANS course code.
 Most Mansfield courses have a small student-to-teacher ratio, providing valuable one-on-one time with instructors, and take place in the beautiful Mansfield Center conference room with its state-of-the-art video-teleconferencing system.
-Check the University of Montana's Cyberbear class schedule for information on individual semesters or read the full list of all Mansfield Center classes.
+Check the University of Montana's banner course search tool for information on individual semesters or read the full list of all Mansfield Center classes.

 The Center also works with an array of campus units to coordinate the East Asian Studies program.
 This program offers a Bachelor of Arts and encompasses a rich variety of courses, allowing students to build a program around their interests and desired field of study.